Thousands evacuated from Aleppo after deal over besieged villages

 They were taken to rebel-held districts of the countryside west of Aleppo.
 Turkey has said Aleppo evacuees could also be housed in a camp to be constructed in Syria near the Turkish border to the north.

-For four years the city was split between a rebel-held eastern sector and the government-held western districts.
-During the summer, the army and its allies managed to besiege the rebel sector before using intense bombardment and ground assaults to retake it in recent months.
+For four years, the city was split between a rebel-held eastern sector and the government-held western districts.
+During the summer, the army and its allies besieged the rebel sector before using intense bombardment and ground assaults to retake it in recent months.

-A Reuters reporter who visited recaptured districts of Aleppo in recent days saw large swathes reduced to ruins, with rubble and other debris clogging the streets and sections of the famous Old City all but destroyed.
+A Reuters reporter who visited recaptured districts of Aleppo in recent days saw large swathes reduced to ruins, with rubble everywhere and sections of the famous Old City all but destroyed.

+Traders began to return to their stores in the Old City to see if they could be fixed up.

+One merchant, Jamal Deeb, said: "We are all here to see what the situation is like, and to consider reconstructing the stores.
+We do not want to leave things as they are, hand in hand we want to rebuild everything once again."

 Assad is backed in the war by Russian air power and Shi'ite militias including Lebanon's Hezbollah movement and Iraq's Harakat al-Nujaba.
 The mostly Sunni rebels include groups supported by Turkey, the United States and Gulf monarchies.